willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 * Make sure your graphics driver is current.
 * Try the Mixed Reality headset on another PC.

-## My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes.
+## My headset displays turn blue and then Mixed Reality Portal reinitializes.

 This typically indicates an occasional USB controller reliability issue on your PC:
 * Try another USB port.
 Your PC may have multiple USB 3.0 controllers.